Making Tax Digital (MTD) software helps you meet HMRCโs requirements for digital tax reporting.

 How to authorise software for Making Tax Digital

-Before you start doing MTD for income tax or MTD for VAT, you have to authorise your software with HMRC.
-The process is kind of the same across all software, and should only take a few minutes.
+Before you start doing MTD for income tax or MTD for VAT, you need to authorise your software with HMRC.
+The process is similar across all software, and should only take a few minutes.

 Let’s see how you can do that!